vatpac-technology/sops/docs/events/worldflight/Aerodromes/brisbane.md

 All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../../../client/towerstrips/#recommended-workflow) for OzStrips.

 Ensure the Queue function is used to actively to keep track of the order of requests.

-A Custom `PDC SENT` bar should be created in the Preactive window, to keep track of who has and hasn't received a PDC.

 ### A388 Parking
 There are only 6 stands suitable for A388 parking (refer to [YBBN Apron Chart](https://www.airservicesaustralia.com/aip/current/dap/BBNAP05-162_05SEP2024.pdf){target=new}).
 If these are all occupied, A388 aircraft must be instructed to park off-apron on grass.